To Top

 The purchase journey of social commerce is far more efficient than that of eCommerce.
 Basically, the streamlined process of social commerce means that you lose fewer customers along the way.
 It takes significantly fewer clicks for a customer to dive in and make a purchase on a whim, which is known to reduce cart abandonment and bounce rates.

-Social Commerce vs. Social Media Marketing
+Social Commerce Vs. Social Media Marketing

 Social commerce is often confused with social media marketing because the two are quite similar.
 However, in order for something to be truly considered “social commerce”, the entire shopping experience (including the purchase) must take place within a social platform.
 On the other hand, social media marketing involves using social media to encourage users to buy products in your physical or online store.